Do you love nitro cold brew but can’t afford it?

 There are two ways to make this type of coffee at home.

 - The best way to make nitro cold brew at home is with a whipped cream dispenser.
 You’ll also need nitrogen chargers to make this type of coffee.
 This isn’t the only way for DIY nitro cold brew, but it’s by far the easiest one and also quite affordable.
+You can get both of these gadgets in grocery stores (or online).

 - Optionally, you can also get a nitro brew home keg kit.
 This nitro cold brew maker will set you back a few hundred bucks, but it lets you make more coffee in one go.
+They’re more practical to use and the sturdy ones come with a lifetime warranty.

 Best canned nitro cold brew